lily4499/CI-CD-Pipeline-for-Node.js-App-using-GitHub-Actions/README.md

 ## 🧪 2.
 Unit Test: `test/app.test.js`
 A file that contains tests (e.g., using Jest) to validate that your app logic works.
+GitHub Actions and most CI tools expect at least one test.
+This prevents failure due to “no tests found.”
 ✅ Why it matters:
  - Catches bugs early in the development process.
  - Automatically run during CI (GitHub Actions).
  - Ensures your code is correct before it's deployed.